B.S., Foreign Service, Georgetown University

 Office Location: Bone Hall

 Stephen served 20 years as a US Army officer with command and staff assignments in Air Defense, Infantry and Intelligence.
-Highlights included G2 Plans officer of 82d Airborne Division, and Assistant Professor, US Military Academy.
+Highlights included G2 Plans officer of 82d Airborne Division, Intelligence, and Operations staff officer for Berlin Brigade, Air Defense, Intelligence and Plans staff of 18th Airborne Corps, and Assistant Professor, US Military Academy.
+Commanded a Vulcan/Redeye battery in 82d Airborne Division.
 Awards include: Ranger and Master Parachutist, and Bronze Star Service medal for the first Gulf War.
 Retired as a Major, taught in a rural Maine high school, served as a high school administrator, and Baptist pastor.
 Completed education leadership masters at University of Southern Maine and doctorate at Vanderbilt.
 Taught leadership at Vanderbilt and education at Austin Peay State.
 Coordinated student teaching and clinical experiences for Austin Peay State.
 Began teaching at Cumberland Univ. in 2008.

 Stephen is a Russian linguist and attended Leningrad State University in 1972.